astagi/pyphoton/README.md

 `Location` object (or objects if you don't set limit=1) is generated from the json returned and contains all the information you need: name, state, street, city, osm attributes, extent_from.latitude, extent_from.longitude, extent_to.latitude, extent_to.longitude ...

-If there's an with your query, a `PhotonException` will be raised
+If there's an error in your query, a `PhotonException` will be raised

 ```py
 from pyphoton import Photon